-The Ombudsman retains information collected by her Office in line with her Retention and Disposal Schedule.
+All information collected by the Office is retained in line with its Retention and Disposal Schedule.

-9 Your right to access the information we hold
+9. Your right to access the information we hold

 You have the right to access your personal information unless an exemption in the information legislation or the Office's legislation applies.
-An example of this is the statutory prohibition on disclosure which we explained in Section 7 .
+An example of this is the statutory prohibition on disclosure which we explained in Section 7.
 For example, access may be refused if the information has been provided in confidence or is information obtained during an investigation.